metrodynamo/top_uk_youtubers_2024_project/README.md

 YouTube Analysis Project

-A sample project used to find out who the top YouTubers are in 2024 so that a fictional marketing campaign would know who would be best to target in order to run marketing campaigns.
+This is a sample project designed to identify the top YouTubers in 2024.
+The purpose is to help a fictional marketing campaign decide which creators would be best to target for running marketing campaigns.